-At the end of one of my prior posts, Creating a Single Node ELK Stack, I had mentioned Beats Data Shippers; the “nitty-gritty” of how logs get from your desired endpoints to your shiny ELK stack.
+At the end of one of my prior posts I had mentioned Beats Data Shippers; the “nitty-gritty” of how logs get from your desired endpoints to your shiny ELK stack.
 If you are uncertain how this works and also somehow ended up here, then you are about to learn!

 There are many different types of shippers, but for this post we will be focusing on Winlogbeat.
 We will also be utilizing Sysinternals’ Sysmon,